HanXHX/ansible-nginx/README.md

 Requirements
 ------------

-None.
+Ansible 2.5+.
 If you set true to `nginx_backports`, you must install backports repository before lauching this role.

 Role Variables
 --------------